Flag of Bosnia and Herzegovina: Bosnian Kingdom from 1377 until 1463

-The flag of the Kingdom of Bosnia was based on coat of arms of the Bosnian dynasty Kotromanić, king Tvrtko I and his successors.
-The flag of medieval Bosnia was white with the coat of arms of the Kotromanić dynasty in the middle which consisted of a blue shield with six gold fleur de lys displayed around a white bend.
+The flag of the Kingdom of Bosnia was based on the coat of arms of the Bosnian dynasty Kotromanić, King Tvrtko I and his successors.
+The flag of medieval Bosnia was white with the coat of arms of the Kotromanić dynasty in the middle, which consisted of a blue shield with six gold fleur-de-lis displayed around a white bend.